-Results: The postoperative D90 was significantly lower than the preoperative D90 (142.47 ± 28.90 Gy vs. 135.06 ± 31.66 Gy, P = 0.022).
-No significant differences in V100, V200, CI, or EI (P > 0.05) were observed.
-The HI increased significantly after implantation (P = 0.049).
+Results: Postoperative D90 was significantly lower than preoperative D90 (142.47 ± 28.90 Gy vs. 135.06 ± 31.66 Gy, P = 0.022).
+No significant differences were observed in V100, V200, CI, or EI (P > 0.05).
+HI increased significantly after implantation (P = 0.049).
 Bland–Altman analysis indicated overall good agreement, although D90 and V150 showed larger deviations.

 Conclusions: 3DPNCT-assisted ¹²⁵I seed implantation demonstrated favorable dosimetric consistency in the treatment of thoracic tumors.
-Although respiratory motion and seed displacement contributed to the variability in D90 and V150, this approach remains a promising option for complex thoracic cases.
-Future studies should integrate optimized respiratory management strategies and validate these findings in larger prospective cohorts to confirm long-term efficacy and safety.
+Although respiratory motion and seed displacement contributed to variability in D90 and V150, this approach remains a promising option for complex thoracic cases.
+Future studies should incorporate optimized respiratory management strategies and validate these findings in larger prospective cohorts to confirm long-term efficacy and safety.

 If you have any questions about submitting your review, please email us at [email protected].